-Jaymala Kanagala, Project Manager says TAs, together with India based Innowave IT Infrastructure Limited are implementing the technology platform that includes a Geographical Information System (GIS) that will work as an integrated solution for CAM for the management of property taxes, street naming and identification in the city.
+Girisch Nair, Chairman of Technology Associates Group who are implementing the technology platform , together with India based Innowave IT Infrastructure Limited says that the platform includes a Geographical Information System (GIS) that will work as an integrated solution for CAM manage property taxes, street naming and identification in the city.

 The integrated solution includes property, document management and smart permits (SP) modules and with this people will be able to apply for documents, advertising, construction permits and leases from the KCCA.

 “This project is completely an integrated solution.
 All property management issues will be managed under a single window system.
-It will be very easy for KCCA to monitor all property in the city and here they will be able to identify illegal structures, property tax defaulters among others,” Kanagala told Watchdog Uganda.
+It will be very easy for KCCA to monitor all property in the city and here they will be able to identify illegal structures, property tax defaulters among others,” Jaymala Kanagala, Project Manager told Watchdog Uganda.

-“The system will also be time saving since people will not have to move to KCCA offices every now and then applying for documents.
-They just have to go to the single window system, a web portal, submit their application and wait for the quick response.”
+“The system will also be timesaving since people will not have move to KCCA officers every now and then applying for documents.
+They just have to access the single window system, a web portal, submit their application and wait for the quick response.”

-Kanagala adds that the project will also promote transparency between citizens and KCCA for example if people want to know anything about their property, application status or anything else, they don’t have to visit KCCA offices, they could just check on the web portal to get all the information they want.
+Mr Nair adds that the project will also promote transparency between citizens and KCCA for example if people want to know anything about their property, application status or anything, they don’t have to visit KCCA offices, they could just check on the web portal to get all the information they want.
 Also, it will increase the authority’s revenue since they will be able to monitor property to ascertain their status.

 KCCA chose an experienced contractor TA, an ICT Group with a solid and well established presence in Kenya, Uganda, Tanzania, Rwanda, Malawi and UAE.
 TA is the region’s first ISO 9002 and ISO 27001 IT company, and it has been delivering quality IT solutions to East Africa’s leading corporate, multinationals and the government sectors through partnerships with the world’s leading IT vendors that include Oracle, Dell EMC, HP, ,NetApp, VMWare, Diebold Nixdorf, Veridos and many More.